luke-gru/riml/README.md

       return @/                     return @/
     end                           endfunction

-When defining a function with no parameters, the parens after the function name are optional.

 Functions are by default prepended by 's:' unless explicitly prepended with a different scope modifier.
 Of course, you can use the old form ('function!
 Name()') for defining functions if you want, as Riml aims to be as compatible as possible with VimL.
 There are a few exceptions where Riml and VimL aren't compatible, and these differences are explained in the section 'Incompatibilities with VimL'.

+When defining a function with no parameters and no keywords (such as 'dict' or 'abort'), the parens after the function name are optional.

-###Default Arguments
+###Default Parameters

     def fillSearchPat(pat = getDefaultSearchPat())        function! s:fillSearchPat(...)
       @/ = pat                                              if get(a:000, 0, 'rimldefault') !=# 'rimldefault'